 Yup, this is where all that research comes in.

-3. Respect others’ time
+3. Respect people’s time

-4. Know thy worth
+4. Know your worth

 Pitching for freelance writing gigs and regular clients can be a bit of a tightrope walk.

-5. Structure thy pitch well
+5. Structure well

-Get pitching templates and step-by-step instructions on how to earn a living from freelance writing online in the Complete Freelance Writing Online Course: Beginner to Pro.
+Get pitching templates I have used (and that have worked), plus step-by-step instructions on how to earn a living from freelance writing online, in the How to Earn a Living as a Freelance Writer Online course.